tapanther/Tritan/docs/Republic.md

 :---:|:----:|:----
 0 AGS | The Great Sack | Thousands of people were displaced to the uninhabited regions of the Northeast, eventually founding and settling the towns and cities that comprise the Republic and it's allies today.
 25 AGS | Founding of the Republic | Ludovyc officially founds the Republic by becoming the first Lord Protector.
 His protectorship sets the standard to which all future Lord Protectors are bound.
-27 - 35 AGS | Tallowburn Joins the Republic | Tallowburn and Siddar sign a series of trade and defense treaties that lay the groundwork for future admittance into the Republic.
+27 AGS | Tallowburn Joins the Republic | Tallowburn and Siddar sign a series of trade and defense treaties that lay the groundwork for future admittance into the Republic.
 393 AGS | Treaty of Ravenhelm | The Republic signs a treaty of non-aggression with the Crown of Blackpoint, stabilizing and formalizing relations with the kingdom.

+[Siddar City]: SiddarCity.md (Siddar City)
+[Blackpoint (City)]: BlackpointCity.md (Blackpoint (City))
+[Republic of Siddarmark]: Republic.md (Republic of Siddarmark)
 [Kingdom of Dohlar]: Blackpoint.md (Kingdom of Dohlar)
-[Republic of Siddarmark]: Republic.md (Republic of Siddarmark)
-[Blackpoint (City)]: BlackpointCity.md (Blackpoint (City))
-[Siddar City]: SiddarCity.md (Siddar City)
+[Timeline]: timeline.md (Timeline)